Lost Communities of Virginia Book Available at local and on-line book sellers!

-Winner of the 2012 Library of Virginia People's Choice Award for Non-Fiction and the
+Winner of the 2012 Library of Virginia People's Choice Award for Non-Fiction,

 Virginia's back roads and rural areas are dotted with traces of once-thriving communities.
 General stores, train depots, schools, churches, banks, and post offices provide intriguing details of a way of life now gone.
 The buildings may be empty or repurposed today, the existing community may be struggling to survive or rebuilding itself in a new and different way, but the story behind each community's original development is an interesting and important footnote to the development of Virginia and the United States.